nem0/lent/README.md

 * easy to rewrite in rust
 * easy to make bindings, it's pure C
 * it's ECS library your grandma would use
-* made by Stable Genius
+* made by Stable Genius, 10x developer

 **Single header libraries suck so this is not one.
 There is a cpp file.**